cppccn/as-ffi-bindings/README.md

 // Sort your buffer in webassembly
 ```

 Everything remains accessible in the rust side.
-You can modfy your variable in the rust side with the `.write()` method and obviously in the webassembly module.
+You can modify your variable in the rust side with the `.write()` method and obviously in the WebAssembly module.
 So it's better to consider this as an unsafe action, pay attention 🥲.

-### Env instanciation
+### Env instantiation

-You need to init your environment to allocate and write, it's because you need to use exported function as __new, __pin, accordingly to the beautifull AssemblyScript memory documentation 📚.
-This is automatically initialised when wasmer call a function in the `ImportObject` with an environment (examples comming soon).
+You need to `init` your environment to allocate and write, it's because you need to use exported function as `__new`, `__pin`, accordingly to the beautiful AssemblyScript memory documentation 📚.
+This is automatically initialized when Wasmer call a function in the `ImportObject` with an environment (examples coming soon).

-But when wasmer isn't behind you, you haveto use your own hands!
+But when Wasmer isn't behind you, you have to use your own hands!
 Look:

 ```rust
 let mut env = Env::default();